 HOW IS DIAGNOSIS CONFIRMED?

 Special imaging of the brain is required to confirm the presence of a pituitary macrotumor and this means either CT (CAT SCAN) or MRI (Magnetic Resonance Imaging).
-These procedures are expensive (in the Los Angeles area imaging can easily cost a couple thousand dollars).
+These procedures are expensive; for example, in Los Angeles brain imaging can easily cost a couple of thousand dollars.
 Special facilities are needed for the equipment involved thus referral to a specialty hospital is usually required.
 MRI is felt to be superior for imaging the pituitary gland and is the preferred imaging method for this situation; however, CT is more readily available.